 I’ve always been a proud MainWP user as seen on the MainWP blog, but I’m typically slow to publicly promote even my most favorite tools as affiliate.
 This is good for my personal integrity – not so great for passing on a bargain.

-Fortunately, Dennis from MainWP took pity on my plight and has kindly offer us a unique 25% off discount coupon – “digitalfreedoms’.
+Fortunately, Dennis from MainWP took pity on my plight and has kindly offered us a unique 25% off discount coupon – “digitalfreedoms’.

 Why we initially chose MainWP?

-Originally I thought I would go with ManageWP.
-It had a long standing and a nice looking user interface.
-Generally I’m drawn to the established leader rather than cut price competitors.
+Originally, I thought I would go with ManageWP.
+It had a longstanding and a nice-looking user interface.
+I’m drawn to the established leader rather than cut price competitors.

 Yet, I also had concerns over costs.
 I didn’t know the right price point for my (mainly low budget) clients.
 Also because ManageWP is a SaaS (hosted service) where they could (and did) make changes to the subscription costs.